-Information on how to buy your council home, how much it will cost, how long will it take to buy, becoming a leaseholder and selling your council property once you have bought it.
+Buying your council home, how much it costs, how long it takes, becoming a leaseholder, selling the property once you’ve bought it and reporting suspected fraud.

 The 'right to buy' scheme gives secure tenants of local authorities the opportunity to buy their council home.
 You must have been a council tenant for at least 3 years.

 Many secure tenants can buy their home at a discount to the full market price, your discount is based on the number of years that you have been a public sector tenant, but it is limited to a maximum of £87,200 for applications received in 2022/23.
 There may be a reduction in the amount of discount you receive if you have previously purchased a property under the Right to Buy Scheme or if the cost floor rule applies.

 Some properties are exempt from the right to buy such as properties occupied in connection with a tenant's employment or housing particularly suitable for elderly people and (in certain cases) people with disabilities.